Prevailing Wage Determination for PERM

 Several issues can complicate or delay the prevailing wage determination process.
 The most common include selecting an incorrect SOC code that does not match the position's primary duties, defining minimum requirements that push the wage level higher than intended, requesting a redetermination after receiving an unexpectedly high wage and losing additional months to reprocessing, and allowing the PWD to expire before the PERM application is ready to file.

-Each of these problems is avoidable with proper planning.
-The PWD request should be treated as a strategic filing, not a formality.
-The choices made at this stage affect recruitment obligations, the employer's salary commitment, and the overall timeline of the green card case.
+The PWD request should be treated as a strategic wage filing, not a complete PERM filing.
+The choices made at this stage affect recruitment obligations, the employer's salary commitment, and whether the employer is ready to move into the PERM labor certification process.

 Ready to Get Started?